 Everyone tells you that kids’ creativity should be encouraged.
 This is the perfect gift to do just that.
 Give the budding artist on your list a robot- or cupcake-themed clock made of recycled chipboard.
 The best part?
 They can use their imagination to color it however they’d like. (aff)

 About this time of year, your kids’ backpacks may be starting to look at little raggedy.
-A few too many trips on the bus floor will do that.
+A few too many trips on the school bus and days on the classroom floor will do that.
 These eco-friendly backpacks are cute as button, and they’re made entirely of recycled plastic bottles.
-In other words, they’re pretty darn durable, too. (aff)
+In other words, they’re green as can be, and pretty darn durable, too. (aff)

 Younger children can get in on the foosball fun with this tabletop soccer game.
 The game includes two balls and a score board, and it is designed so that children can easily grasp the handles.
 It is made of chemical free, kiln-dried recycled rubberwood and designed with water based non-toxic colors and adhesives. (aff)